There are two variations of Pu-erh tea: Sheng Pu-erh (the Raw or green type) and Shou Pu-erh (the Ripe or black type).

 What Is The Difference Between Raw And Ripe Pu-erh?

-Raw (Sheng) Pu-erh is made from mao cha that was picked, quickly roasted, sun-dried and then steamed to be compressed into round disks called cakes.
-After which the cakes are aged until the tea’s taste is properly transformed.
+Raw (Sheng) Pu-erh is made from Mao Cha (毛茶) that was picked, quickly roasted, sun-dried, and then steamed to be compressed into round disks called cakes.
+After which, the cakes are aged until the tea’s flavor is fully developed.

-Because raw pu-erh doesn’t go through the piling process, it retains a fresh scent as well as a little bit of astringency, with a sweet aftertaste.
+Because Raw Pu-erh doesn’t undergo the wet piling process, it retains a fresh scent and a bit of astringency, with a sweet aftertaste.

-• the leaves get piled up to a certain height that is usually around 70 cm, but different tea masters have their own preferences.
+- the leaves are piled to a height of around 70 cm, but different tea masters have their own preferences.

-• the piled tea gets wetted with water, and then coved by a linen cloth.
-This step allows the tea to stay warm and creates a humid environment to accelerate the fermentation.
+- the piled tea gets wetted with water, and then covered with a linen cloth.
+This step keeps the tea warm and creates a humid environment that accelerates fermentation.

-• after the tea ferments to a certain degree, it gets unpiled and ventilated.
+- after the tea ferments to a certain degree, it is piled and ventilated.

 Our Fengqing GuShu Chun Jian Raw Pu-erh, 2012